 4. Add and define additional media rules by repeating these steps.
 Warning!
-You must specify every applicable media type in your capacity rule.
+You must specify every media type that applies to your environment in your capacity rule.
 If, for example, you miss defining a chat media rule in your Multimedia environment (which employs chat sessions), application of the capacity rule to Person, Place, and Tenant objects will prevent Genesys software from routing a customer-requested chat session to an available agent even if s/he is currently handling no interactions at all.
 Furthermore, you should be aware of the ramifications of agents checking out a limited number of chat licenses, in this scenario and yet not being enabled to receive chat interactions.